Just Economy Conference – May 12, 2021

 Yeah, so I think for us, again, it’s, it’s about, you know, trying to maximize this policy on the ground, right.
 And what’s written doesn’t always end up happening on the ground.
 And so it’s sort of our jobs to make sure that that that happens.
 But I would also say, and this is sort of tangentially related, but I think that there’s a real opportunity here to take the child tax credit expansion and the expansion of the EITC and really sort of doubled down on some other efforts, right around financial power and that sort of thing.
 So if you’re going to have this, you know, tax time touchpoint you know, what other services can we provide?
 What other sort of tools and resources can we give tax filers to help them build wealth or become more economically mobile?
 So I think that’s going to be certainly a focus for us.
 Great

 Great, you know, I’m gonna, you know, really kind of double down on what I’ve said previously, around the importance of framing some of these issues within the child poverty framework.
 I think that, you know, there is a good history, I think, in this country of whether or not we’re talking about the elderly, right, and poverty, the war on poverty, effectively cut poverty in half, you know, over a period of time.
 And so I think, I think there’s a lot more bipartisan support.
 If you think about, you know, really trying to defend the existing level of child poverty or wanting to go back to where it was, you know, pre the expansion of the child tax credit.
 So I do think there’s tremendous opportunity to really frame this issue around eliminating child poverty.
-I mean, I think that we you know, the, you know, as a moonshot as a as a as a long range goal, I think it is certainly possible to dream that scenario.
+I mean, I think that, you know, the, you know, as a moonshot, as a long-range goal, I think it is certainly possible to dream that scenario.
 And so I think that that is something that can animate quite a few advocates, but also, as I said, before, garner some level of bipartisan support.
 Because it’s really hard to argue that child poverty is good for the United States of America.

 And Don, the thing you said a couple minutes ago, is on my mind that, you know, sometimes it’s really hard to take things away.
 And I think there is something that we can, we can all sort of factor that into how we approach this work, how we talk about this work, how we explain the impact.
 And one thing we’ve we’ve even wondered a little bit on my team, you know, if the financial services industry, for example, recognizes how powerful it is to have 10s of 1000s of families, or 10s of millions of families receiving recurring monthly payments, that’s not a bad thing that helps to create that sense that this is here.
 And it’s and a lot of different stakeholders recognize its value.
 So we need to, we need to think about, in my view, those who are sympathetic to the cause.
 And we need to think about other stakeholders who can recognize that this is in their interest.
 So I think we’re we are at time, Fred, were you trying to get a word in I couldn’t tell if you were raising your eyebrow, the way somebody at an auction does trying to signal.
 Alright, I want to just take this moment to thank all of you again for making the time to join us and have a really lively conversation.
 And really thank the audience for tuning in and listening and sort of joining us and thinking together about how we make the most of this moment and create the kind of inclusive tax system that attacks child poverty, that could gives people financial security and opportunity that attacks the racial wealth gap and inequity.
-And so I look forward to working with all of you to see see that aspect progress towards those goals.
+And so I look forward to working with all of you to see that aspect progress towards those goals.
 Thank you.